ConvoyPanel/documentation/src/docs/panel/v4/adding-a-node.md

 With your API token, navigate to Convoy's nodes page in the administration area and add a new node.
 Click the `Create Node` button and fill in the information required.
 - `Display Name` : Type any name for identifying your node
 - `Location Group` : Choose the location you already created before
-- `Node Name In Proxmox`: Type the same name as your node name in Promox
+- `Node Name In Proxmox`: Type the same name as your node name in Proxmox
+- `Verify TLS Certificates`: Check this if you have a valid TLS certificate on your Proxmox node
 - `Token ID`: Paste from your Proxmox user page
 - `Secret`: Paste from your Proxmox user page
 - `FQDN`: Type your Proxmox IP or FQDN without http/https